MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 		- Note the name of your cluster, and then destroy the cluster.
 		- Upgrade the operating system on all the nodes in the cluster that you want to upgrade.
 		- Recreate the cluster by using its previous name.
-3. Now run VMM setup on each cluster node.
+3. Run VMM setup on each cluster node.
 4. In the main setup page, click **Install**.
 5. In **Select features to install**, select the **VMM management server** and then click **Next**.
 The VMM console will be automatically installed.
 6. In **Product registration information**, provide the appropriate information, and then click **Next**.
 If you do not enter a product key, VMM will be installed as an evaluation version that expires 180 days after installation.